 There are many career choices within the profession of accountancy.
 The four principal areas of employment are in public practice (CPA), industrial concerns, public practice, non-profit organizations and governmental agencies.
 Public accountants provide advice primarily in three areas: income tax, auditing and management services.
 Industrial accountants assemble and interpret meaningful and relevant business information to interested parties within their employer’s firm.
 Governmental accountants perform services similar to those by industrial and public accountants for local, state and national governmental agencies.

-objectives for the accounting concentration:
+Learning objectives for the accounting concentration:

 The following courses are required for the accounting concentration: